Frequently Asked Questions

 Funding from Law for Change might cover a combination of the initial stages of an action, e.g. pre-action correspondence to get a credible case off the ground and/or support in the event a case goes to trial.
 Law for Change will approach funding in a tactical manner designed to avoid being counterproductive in terms of obtaining cost capping protection.
 And one factor in our decision to support a case would be the possible level of adverse costs.

-• Law for Change has recruited a Fund Manager who provides secretariat support to the fund, including being responsible for handling of paperwork, dispatching bundles to our expert legal panel, fielding enquiries and providing general administrative support.
+• Law for Change has a Manager who provides secretariat support including 'triaging' cases, handling of paperwork, dispatching bundles to our legal panel, fielding enquiries and providing general administrative assistance.